John Bartram: Early life

-Plant collecting activities
+Plant collecting, correspondence, and travels

 Bartram began to travel extensively in the eastern American colonies in order to study and collect plants.

+Bartram maintained a friendship with Peter Collinson, Alexander Catcot, and others through letter writing between London and the colonies, and he regularly collected specimens for Collinson and others in Europe who were interested in obtaining unfamiliar species from the New World for their gardens and scientific study.

+In 1737 Bartram travelled by horseback through modern day Delaware and the Eastern Shore of Maryland to Northampton County, Virginia.
+In the fall of 1738, he made another excurion from his home in Philadelphia through Virginia, visiting the Gover family in Anne Arundel County, to Port Tobacco on the Potomac.
+Cedar Point, Maryland, opposite Hooe's Ferry in King George County, Virginia, and then went to Fredericksburg.
+He proceeded to visit John Clayton in Gloucester County, Virginia, crossed the York River to visit John Custis in Williamsburg, Virginia, and then journeyed up the James River to visit William Byrd II's plantation at Westover.
+He continued westware to visit Isham Randolph's Dungeness estate, and then continued west to the Blue Ridge Mountains and the Shenandoah Valley.

 In 1743, he visited western parts of New York and the northern shores of Lake Ontario, and wrote Observations on the Inhabitants, Climate, Soil, Rivers, Productions, Animals, and other Matters Worthy of Notice, made by Mr. John Bartram in his Travels from Pennsylvania to Onondaga, Oswego, and the Lake Ontario, in Canada (London, 1751).
 During the winter of 1765/66, he visited East Florida in the south, which was a British colony, and published an account of this trip with his journal (London, 1766).
 He also visited areas along the Ohio River west of the Appalachian Mountains.
 Many of his plant acquisitions were shipped to collectors in Europe.
 In return, they supplied him with books and apparatus.

 Bartram, sometimes called the "father of American botany", was one of the first practicing Linnaean botanists in North America.
 He forwarded plant specimens to Carl Linnaeus, Dillenius, and Gronovius.
-He also assisted Linnaeus's student Pehr Kalm during his extended collecting trip to North America in 1748–1750.
+He also assisted Pehr Kalm, the student of Linnaeus, during his extended collecting trip to North America in 1748–1750.

 Bartram was aided in his collecting efforts by other British colonists.
 In Bartram's Diary of a Journey through the Carolinas, Georgia and Florida, a trip taken from July 1, 1765, to April 10, 1766, Bartram wrote of specimens he had collected.
-In the colony of British East Florida, he was helped by Dr. David Yeats, secretary of the colony.
+During his time in East Florida, he was assisted by David Yeats, the secretary of the colony of East Florida.